Downtown Master Plan Steering Committee Meeting Tuesday, March 28 @ 5:30 p.m.

-Press Release - John and Dede Howard Ice Arena Winter Season Schedule
+Press Release: Final Weekend of the Season for the John and Dede Howard Ice Arena

-The City of St. Joseph is seeking a Marina/Ice Arena Operations Assistant.Read more ...
+The City of St. Joseph is accepting applications/resumes for the position of Water & Sewer Serviceperson.Read more ...

 To read all the latest news, click here.